Student Fellowship Program

 There is no formal application form; however interested students are asked to submit a cover letter, transcript, resume and personal statement of 500 words or less describing their interest and qualifications.
 Submitting one or two letters of recommendation is optional.
 Finalists will have a short interview.
-Applications for entering students are due on or before April1 and on or before October 1 for currently enrolled students.
+Applications are due on or before April 1 and on or before October 1.

 Fellows are required to:

 - Maintain his or her standing in the top third of the class

 - Enroll in Antitrust and Consumer Protection when these courses are offered

 - Participate in either an antitrust or consumer protection seminar or externship